mohrecko/simonstamp-collection/README.md

 Simon's stamps is cool

- THIS IS A NEW LINE
+just another line for the training intro.

-  hello this another line for the test git exercise
+Hello this another line for the test git exercise